 Tocopherols and tocotrienols

 The chemical composition of vitamin E is a group of eight compounds known as tocopherols and tocotrienols.
 The most active form of vitamin E is alpha-tocopherol, which is the form that is most commonly found in supplements and fortified foods.
 Alpha-tocopherol is responsible for most of the vitamin E activity in the body.*

 The other forms of vitamin E, such as beta-tocopherol, gamma-tocopherol, and delta-tocopherol, also have some antioxidant activity but are not usually as potent as alpha-tocopherol.
-Tocotrienols, a form of vitamin E found mainly in palm oil, rice bran oil, and barley might also have antioxidant properties.* You can read more about vitamin E isomers.
+Tocotrienols, a form of vitamin E found mainly in palm oil, rice bran oil, and barley might also have antioxidant properties.* You can read more about vitamin E isomers and its different tocopherols.

 Foods that are rich in vitamin E include vegetable oils, nuts, seeds, and leafy green vegetables.
 Good sources of vitamin E include almonds, sunflower seeds, hazelnuts, pecans, pumpkin seeds, and spinach.
 Vitamin E is also found in wheat germ oil, which is a good source of vitamin.
 Avocados, sweet potatoes, and butternut squash are also good sources of vitamin E.

 Combining vitamin E with other vitamins